Functions#

 end – the end of the range (a GST_TYPE_FRACTION GValue)

-- value_set_fraction_range_full(value: Value, numerator_start: int, denominator_start: int, numerator_end: int, denominator_end: int) None #
+- value_set_fraction_range_full(value: Value, numerator_start: int, denominator_start: int, numerator_end: int, denominator_end: int) None#

 Sets

-to the range specified bynumerator_start
+valueto the range specified bynumerator_start/denominator_startandnumerator_end/denominator_end.- Parameters:

 value – a GValue initialized to GST_TYPE_FRACTION_RANGE